Implicit geometric regularization in flow matching via density weighted Stein operators

-Thus, minimizing $\mathrm{GSC}$ creates a ``geometric anchor'' that prevents the model from overfitting to the sparse ambient space.
+\paragraph{Adaptive selection via GSC and validation metrics.} {To choose $\gamma$ without relying only on visual inspection, we continue to examine the Geometric Selection Criterion (GSC) from Section~\ref{sec:sic_theory}, but we interpret it as a practical heuristic rather than as a definitive optimality principle.
+In practice, we read the GSC curve together with validation FID and decoded-image diagnostics, so that the choice of $\gamma$ is supported by both latent-space and decoded-image summaries.
+In the present robust-target CIFAR-10 latent study, this combined view suggests $\gamma=0.5$ as a reasonable operating point, while $\gamma=1.0$ and $2.0$ are most useful for illustrating increasingly conservative low-density behavior.

+\paragraph{Smoothness--diversity trade-off under the shared-time surrogate.} Figure~\ref{fig:sharedt_tradeoff} complements Table~\ref{tab:cifar_main} by visualizing the same trade-off more directly.
+As $\gamma$ increases, the model becomes more conservative in low-density regions under the robust-target protocol, which improves the out-of-support discrepancy and the smoothness proxy, while increasing the in-support discrepancy.
+In this sense, the shared-time protocol reveals a coherent trade-off rather than a uniformly dominant improvement.
+Among the tested values, $\gamma=0.5$ provides a reasonable operating point in our robust-target latent CIFAR-10 experiments, whereas $\gamma=1.0$ and especially $\gamma=2.0$ make the same tendency more pronounced.

+Viewed together with the clean-target sanity check, this figure also clarifies the regime in which the weighting is most useful.
+When the training targets are already clean, the same weighting mechanism still operates, but its effect is expressed mainly as additional regularization rather than as a clear gain in decoded-image quality.
+This supports the interpretation that the proposed method is particularly useful when the regression geometry is perturbed by contamination or by low-support target regions.}

+Thus, the GSC may provide a useful geometric diagnostic for increasingly conservative low-density regularization, even though in the present experiments it is not used as a stand-alone selection rule.
 Future work may explore scalable approximations of the rigorous penalty, such as diagonal approximations or last-layer Laplace approximations, to bridge the gap between the rigorous theory and deep learning practice.